-Most recently in May of 2019, OCME hosted Missing Persons Day and again provided similar language access services.
+In May of 2019, OCME hosted Missing Persons Day and again provided similar language access services.
 The Missing Persons Day flier was translated in over 10 languages to promote the event to LEP individuals.
 The event took place in the OCME Family Assistance Center, where the Family Assistance Team met with families and individuals.
 This team consisted of OCME employees who were able to conduct interviews and provide in-person translation in six different languages.
 The employees also had access to Language Line in the event an employee could not provide translation services.
 A DNA collection form that was provided to families was available in both English and Spanish.
 In the past, the event has had a large population of Spanish-speaking families in attendance.
 In 2019, approximately 20 out of 30 families seeking assistance were Spanish-speaking.
 In addition, OCME is able to prepare for a mass fatality event using its experience during Missing Persons Day by utilizing the same team of employees to meet with families, collect DNA, and provide language access services as it would in an emergency.
+The OCME did not host Missing Persons Day in 2020, or any other onsite events, due to the COVID-19 pandemic.